To Tip or Not to Tip? Here’s What to Do in Every Awkward Situation

 15-20% of the service

 If you have a house cleaner who does a great job, it is always nice to show your appreciation by giving them a nice tip.
-However, the amount can vary on the amount of space they are cleaning, if they’re tackling a really dirty project (like a filthy kids’ bathroom), and how well the job is done.
+However, the amount can vary depending on the amount of space they are cleaning, if they’re tackling a really dirty project (like a filthy kids’ bathroom), and how well the job is done.

 Varies between courses